Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 It's not a party without a delicious bowl of the best guacamole!
 Keeping with the low-carb snack theme, we suggest making your own low-carb tortilla chips (using low-carb flour tortillas.)

-You can also stuff mushrooms or deviled eggs with guacamole.
-And, these are just 2 of the many creative, low-carb ways to use guacamole.
+You can also make guacamole stuffed mushrooms or guacamole deviled eggs.
+And these are just 2 of the many creative, low-carb ways to use guacamole.

 Serving ideas: Spread guacamole out on a platter in the shape of a football or a field.
 Use sour cream or Greek yogurt to pipe the lines!